A Combinatorial classification of postcritically fixed Newton maps: Abstract Newton Graphs Are Realized

+Our last proof shows that every abstract Newton graph is realized by a postcritically fixed Newton map, unique up to affine conjugation.

-\begin{proof}[Proof of Theorem \ref{Thm_Realization}] Let $\Delta\subsetneq\Gamma$ be the abstract channel diagram of $\Gamma$.
-First observe that by condition (\ref{Cond_Branch}) of Definition \ref{Def_NewtonGraph}, the vertices $v_1,\dots,v_{d_\Gamma}$ of $\Delta$ are branch points of $\ol{g}$.
-Since $d_{\Gamma}\geq 3$, $\ol{g}$ has hyperbolic orbifold and it suffices to show that $(\ol{g},X)$ has no irreducible Thurston obstruction: it then follows from Theorem \ref{Thm_Thurston} that $\ol{g}$ is Thurston equivalent to a rational map $f$ of degree $d_\Gamma$, which is unique up to M\"obius transformation.
-Then, $f$ has $d_\Gamma+1$ fixed points, $d_\Gamma$ of which are superattracting because $\ol{g}$ has marked fixed branch points $v_1,\dots,v_{d_\Gamma}$.
-The last fixed point is repelling \cite[Corollary 12.7 \& 14.5]{Milnor} and after possibly conjugating $f$ with a M\"obius transformation, we may assume that it is at $\infty$.
-Now it follows from Definition \ref{Def_NewtonMap} that $f$ is a Newton map.
+\begin{proof}[Proof of Theorem \ref{Thm_Realization}] Let $(\Gamma,g)$ be an abstract Newton graph in the sense of Definition~\ref{Def_NewtonGraph} and let $\ovl g$ be its regular extension to $\S^2$; it always exists and is a branched self-covering of $\Sphere$ (using Definition~\ref{Def_NewtonGraph}, condition~\eqref{Cond_Extension}; see the remark after that definition) and has degree $d_\Gamma$ (condition \eqref{Cond_Degree}).
+Let $X:=\Gamma'$ be the set of vertices of $\Gamma$.
+Let $\Deltahat\subsetneq\Gamma$ be the abstract channel diagram of $\Gamma$ and let $v_0,v_1,\dots,v_{d_\Gamma}$ be the vertices of $\hat\Delta$ so that $v_0$ is the distinguished vertex; these exist by Definition~\ref{Def_NewtonGraph}, condition~\eqref{Cond_Diagram}.
+By condition (\ref{Cond_Branch}), the vertices $v_1,\dots,v_{d_\Gamma}$ of $\Deltahat$ are critical points of $\ol{g}$.
+Since $d_{\Gamma}\geqslant 3$, the orbifold of $\ol{g}$ is hyperbolic and it suffices to show that $(\ol{g},X)$ has no irreducible multicurve obstruction: it then follows from Theorem \ref{Thm_Thurston} that $\ol{g}$ is Thurston equivalent to a rational map $f$ of degree $d_\Gamma$, and the latter is unique up to M\"obius transformation.
+Then $f$ has $d_\Gamma+1$ fixed points, $d_\Gamma$ of which are superattracting because $\ol{g}$ has marked fixed critical points $v_1,\dots,v_{d_\Gamma}$.
+The last fixed point $v_0$ must then be repelling \cite[Corollaries 12.7 and 14.5]{Milnor} and after possibly conjugating $f$ with a M\"obius transformation, we may assume that it is at $\infty$.
+Now it follows from Proposition~\ref{Prop_Head} that $f$ is a Newton map.
 It is unique up to a M\"obius transformation fixing $\infty$, hence up to affine conjugacy.